pdf-association/pdf-issues/PUBLICATION-PROCESS.md

 - "View Page source" from inside various browsers (Edge, Chrome, FF, Safari for Mac users) and check for 'red' tags indicating issues (such as typos, missing or mismatched HTML tags, etc).

 - Upload each of the local HTML files produced by jekyll (in `/docs/_site/clause`) to the [W3C HTML Validator](https://validator.w3.org/nu/#file).
-   - Expected errors are:
+   - Expected errors and warnings are:
-       1. A link element must not appear as a descendant of a body element unless the link element has an itemprop attribute or has a rel attribute whose value contains dns-prefetch, modulepreload, pingback, preconnect, prefetch, preload, prerender, or stylesheet.
+       1. Errors (3): A link element must not appear as a descendant of a body element unless the link element has an itemprop attribute or has a rel attribute whose value contains dns-prefetch, modulepreload, pingback, preconnect, prefetch, preload, prerender, or stylesheet.
-       1. Attribute `issue` not allowed on element `del` at this point.
-       1. Attribute `issue` not allowed on element `ins` at this point.
+       1. Warning: Consider using the `h1` element as a top-level heading only (all `h1` elements are treated as top-level headings by many screen readers and other tools).

 - Each pdf-issue is then closed in GitHub, possibly with any additional comment if any unexpected issue or edit arose in implementing the PDF TWG recommendations.